 I got really good at the subway system, able to navigate it with ease.
 Learned how to properly hail cabs and tell them where I am going.
 Even learned the city streets.

-I visited a great Indian restaurant w/ a Pakistani collegue and tasted the hottest Vindaloo in the universe.
+I visited a great Indian restaurant w/ a Pakistani colleague and tasted the hottest Vindaloo in the universe.
 Couldn’t finish it.

 I hit the old Yankee Stadium (and I HATE the Yankees) while A-Rod was sitting on 499 homers.
 Sat in right field (which is an experience) and had the single greatest baseball game experience of my life (and I HATE the Yankees).
 A-Rod didn’t hit his 500th.